-- 15 juice of limes
+- 15 juice of limes (1 cup)

-- 1 large red onion finely diced
+- 1 large red onion finely sliced

-- 1/2 bunch of cilantro finely chopped
+- ¼ cup cilantro finely chopped

-- Seasoning to taste
+- salt and pepper seasoning to taste

 - Chop the tilapia filets into small pieces, place them into a large bowl and cover them with lime juice.
 The lime juice should be enough to cover the fish, but not cause them to float in a pool of juice.